GunPointCoders/harvest/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # harvest
 This is an app where a farmer keeps record of the things they plant and harvest .
 The app also displays information about products, nutritional values of foods .
 It also predicts how much yield a farmer may get

+Use the shell script above to post your yaml to Codecov to be checked for syntax and layout issues.

+cat codecov.yml | curl --data-binary @- https://codecov.io/validate